First time moms have made many misconceptions about parenting. See if you can relate to these parenting myths and realities about being a mom.

 One of the misconceptions about parenting is that feeling down and depressed won’t affect us.

 Wrong again.
 While I didn’t have depression that required a doctor’s attention, I still felt miserable.
-To the point where I wondered what the heck I got myself into, and wishing I could have my old life back.
+To the point where I wondered what I had gotten myself into, and wishing I could have my old life back.

 New moms don’t realize how different parenthood can be.
-And it’s normal not to love every minute (or even most of it) just yet.
+It’s normal not to love every minute (or even most of it) just yet.
 It does get better, but it’s pretty hard to believe that during those early months.

 7. That breastfeeding is easy

-For some, it could be, like when I breastfed the twins this second time around (zero pain whatsoever).
-But wow, with my first son, it took some effort to stick with breastfeeding.
+For some, breastfeeding could be easy, like when I breastfed the twins the second time around (zero pain whatsoever).
+But wow, with my first baby, it took major effort to stick with breastfeeding.
 It’s painful and draining (especially when everyone tells you to feed him any time he cries).